 - been in receipt of intermediate rate; or

-- been in receipt of a disability pension, increased by one of items 1-8 of section 27 of the VEA; or
+- been in receipt of a Disability Compensation Payment, increased by one of items 1-8 of section 27 of the VEA; or

 - been a former Australian prisoner of war.

 - The war widow(er)'s pension is the sum of three amounts.
 The smaller amount of $25 (prior to 20 March 2008) was fixed and has its origins in the former separate benefit, domestic allowance.
 Domestic allowance ceased to exist as a separate payment after the VEA was introduced on 22 May 1986.
 The supplement component (increase of 4%) was introduced in July 2000 to compensate pensioners for the effects of the GST.

 - War widow(er)'s pension is not affected by other income except payments in the nature of compensation.
 In respect of the death of a veteran, all pensions payable to a dependant may be limited by the amount of compensation paid, or the assessed fortnightly equivalent.
 Where two or more pensions are subject to these provisions, an orphan's pension is to be limited before a war widow(er)'s pension.

 Significant Changes in Criteria or Purpose since Introduction

 Extension of eligibility to widows of TPI veterans.

 Extension to de facto spouses.

 Provision to allow war widows who re-married after 29 May 1984 to retain their pensions.